modethirteen/FluentCache/README.md

     ->withLazyEventDispatcher(function(CacheBuilder $this) : EventDispatcherInterface {
         return new Dispatcher();
     })

+    // set a custom identifier to track this cache session in downstream event processors
+    // ...session ids are automatically generated if not provided
+    // ...session ids are re-generated everytime the immutable cache builder is cloned ->withSessionId('123')

     // fetch object from cache or build it and set it in the cache - the caller doesn't care!
     ->get();
 ```